2017 California Golden Bears football team

 The 2017 California Golden Bears football team represented the University of California, Berkeley in the 2017 NCAA Division I FBS football season.
 The Bears were led by first-year head coach Justin Wilcox and played their home games at California Memorial Stadium.
 The Bears went 5–7, including non-conference wins over North Carolina and Ole Miss, and three losses by three points or fewer.
 The season highlight was the Bears' 37–3 defeat of then-No. 8 Washington State, which marked the first time Cal had beaten a top ten opponent since its defeat of No. 3 USC in 2003.

-Previous season

-Fourth-year head coach Sonny Dykes led the Golden Bears to a record of 5–7 (3–6 Pac-12) in 2016 to finish in a tie for fourth place in the North Division.
-On January 8, 2017, Dykes was fired.
-He finished at Cal with a four-year record of 19–30.

-On January 14, 2017, Justin Wilcox was hired as the new head coach for the Golden Bears, following the dismissal of Dykes.